 What to wear in Paris?

 What to wear in Paris?
-This page provides information on appropriate clothes when you travel to Paris.
+Clothes Forecast provides information on appropriate clothes in Paris.

 Paris, the capital of France, is a cultural metropolis.
 Called The City of Light (La Ville Lumière), the city is also noted as the most romantic and beauteous city in the world.
 Situated in the north of France, this grand municipality is bristling with stunning architecture and an amazing reputation for food, art, and style.
 Not only that, this romantic city is on the top of everyone's list when visiting Europe as it is filled with magnificent landmarks like the Eiffel Tower, Louvre Museum, Arc de Triomphe, and many more.